rooxalot-dev/saas-studies/README.md

 ## Runnning the database locally

-If yu have Docker installed in your machine, please run the following commands:
+If you have Docker installed in your machine, you can execute the following command to start a local database:

 ```bash
 npm run db:local